DOI-USGS/vizlab-bottled-water/README.md

 This repo contains an R pipeline that uses the [`targets` package](https://books.ropensci.org/targets/) to process the national inventory of water bottling facilities and generate static charts and maps.

 Two data files must be downloaded manually to run the pipeline
-1) [2020 global gridded population data](https://sedac.ciesin.columbia.edu/data/set/gpw-v4-population-count-rev11/data-download).
-Downloading the data requires creating an account and logging in.
-Select 2020, tif format, 30-second resolution.
+1) [2020 global gridded population count data](https://sedac.ciesin.columbia.edu/data/set/gpw-v4-population-count-rev11/data-download).
+Downloading the data requires creating a free account and logging in.
+Select "Population Count, v4.11" with options 2020, tif format, 30-second resolution.
 Unzip the folder into 1_fetch/in.
 Final directory path should be `'1_fetch/in/gpw-v4-population-count-rev11_2020_30_sec_tif/gpw_v4_population_count_rev11_2020_30_sec.tif'`.

 2) The [Koppen climate classifications data](http://www.gloh2o.org/koppen/).
 This analysis used version V1 of the maps, as described in Betck et al., 2018, which can be downloaded [here](https://figshare.com/articles/dataset/Present_and_future_K_ppen-Geiger_climate_classification_maps_at_1-km_resolution/6396959/2).
 The `'Beck_KG_V1.zip` should be downloaded and placed in `'1_fetch/in'`.
 Final file path should be `'1_fetch/in/Beck_KG_V1.zip'`.